 Tips and Tricks To Keep Your Mind Sharp

-Mnemonics not only help us remember facts and phrases as children, but they are also especially useful in helping our brains stay sharp and focused while we age.
+Mnemonics not only help us remember facts and phrases as children, but they are also especially useful in helping our brains stay sharp while we age.

 The good news is that scientists continue to identify effective strategies to keep your memory sharp.
-Although there are no guarantees when it comes to preventing memory loss, certain daily activities have been shown to slow the process.
+Although there are no guarantees when it comes to preventing memory loss, certain activities have been shown to slow the process.
 Below are some of the ways you and your loved one can keep cognitive skills strong.

-Stay mentally active
+Stay mentally active.

-Eat a healthy diet
+Eat a healthy diet.

-Manage chronic conditions
+Manage chronic conditions.

-Stay socially connected
+Stay socially connected.

-Weekly social interactions help keep your mind sharp while warding off feelings of depression and stress, both of which have been shown to contribute to memory loss.
+Lastly, weekly social interactions help keep your mind sharp while warding off feelings of depression and stress, both of which have been shown to contribute to memory loss.
 Look for opportunities to get together with family and friends–take a walk together, have a coffee date, or celebrate a birthday.
 If meeting up in person is not possible, reach out by telephone or a video chat to share a smile and a laugh.

-If you’re worried about memory loss affecting you or your loved one’s ability to finish daily activities, talk to your healthcare provider.
+If you’re worried about memory loss affecting you or your loved one’s ability to finish daily activities, then talk to your healthcare provider.
 For many seniors, traveling to see a physician is challenging.
 Transportation obstacles, mobility limitations, visual impairment, constraints due to chronic illness, and fear of getting sick prevent many older people from going to their primary care clinic appointments.

 Welcome Health is here to help you understand what possibilities are out there for your primary care.
 Call us today to see how our home-based primary care might be right for you.